25 interesting facts about the Czech Republic (Czechia)

 The Bone Church (Shutterstock)

 24. One of the world’s oldest carmakers, Škoda, is from the Czech Republic.
-Its origins date back to 1895 and is also considered to be Eastern Europe’s oldest car manufacturer.
+Its origins date back to 1895, and it is also considered to be Eastern Europe’s oldest car manufacturer.

 A red classic car